This is a response to a U.S. News & World Report Debate Club forum, "Should the U.S. Discourage Israel From Attacking Iran?"

 James Dobbins, a former U.S. assistant secretary of State, is director of the International Security and Defense Policy Center at the RAND Corporation, a nonprofit institution that helps improve policy and decision-making through research and analysis.

-This commentary appeared on U.S. News & World Report, Debate Club on March 5, 2012.
+This commentary originally appeared on U.S. News & World Report, Debate Club on March 5, 2012.
+Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.